asoJonathonGregory/UdaciCards/README.md

 To view the application, open the [Expo app](https://expo.io) on your phone (or scan the QR code provided by the terminal), or if you are using a simulator, you will be given the option to launch the application in either ios or android simulators.

+The project was developed and tested on IOS.